tripptofan/eslint-plugin-jsx-id-attribute-enforcement/README.md

 # eslint-plugin-jsx-id-attribute-enforcement

 This is a small collection of ESLint rules to improve usage of id attributes in your markup.
+As of v.1.0.2, better identification of unique ids in the event of expressions within template literals has been added.

 ## Table of Contents